-As of 2022, there are almost a billion active websites in the world — with new websites and apps being built every day.
-It’s a user experience (UX) designers job to make those websites and apps easy to navigate, and enjoyable to use.
-It’s no wonder LinkedIn featured UX/UI designer on their list of the 10 most in-demand tech jobs in 2022.
+As of 2022, there are almost a billion active websites in the world with new websites and apps being built every day.
+It’s a user experience (UX) designer’s job to make those websites and apps easy to navigate, and enjoyable to use.
+It’s no wonder LinkedIn featured UX/UI designers on their list of the 10 most in-demand tech jobs in 2022.

 We address these questions (and more!) in this quick-fire beginners guide to a career in UX design.
 Before you know it, you’ll have all the answers you need to confidently foray into the exciting and innovative field of UX design.